Wayneskie/FPRS/README.md

 - `.math <equation>` - Solves a math equation.
 - `.spam <count> <text>` - Spams a message a specified number of times.
 - `.ask <prompt>` - Ask a question using Huggingface's Qwen model.
-- `.help` - Displays this help text.
+- `.cmds` - Displays this help text.

 ## License